tolkit/telomeric-identifier/README.md

     search     Search the input genome with a specific telomeric repeat search string.
 ```

+### Explore

 `tidk explore` will identify all sequences of length k, which repeat at least twice throughout a genome.
 Repeats of high number toward the beginning or end of sequences are likely candidates for telomeric repeats.

-Prototype code done.
+For example:
+`tidk explore --fasta fastas/iyBomHort1_1.20210303.curated_primary.fa --minimum 5 --maximum 12 -o test_dist -t 500`
+Searches the genome for repeats from length 5 to length 12 sequentially (definite potential to be made concurrent) on the freshly minted <a href="https://www.ebi.ac.uk/ena/browser/view/PRJEB43539"><i>Bombus hortorum genome</i></a>.

 ```
 tidk-explore
 Use a search of all substrings of length k to query a genome for a telomere sequence.

 USAGE:
-    tidk explore [OPTIONS] --fasta <fasta> --length <length>
+    tidk explore [OPTIONS] --fasta <fasta> --length <length> --maximum <maximum> --minimum <minimum>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
+    -d, --distance <distance>      The distance in base pairs from the beginning or end of a chromosome, to report potential telomeric repeats in. [default: 150000]
     -f, --fasta <fasta>            The input fasta file.
     -l, --length <length>          Length of substring.
-    -o, --output <output>          Output filename for the CSVs (without extension). [default: tidk-explore] -t, --threshold <threshold>    Positions of repeats are only reported if they occur sequentially in a greater number than the threshold. [default: 100]
+    -x, --maximum <maximum>        Maximum length of substring. [default: 12] -m, --minimum <minimum>        Minimum length of substring. [default: 5] -o, --output <output>          Output filename for the CSVs (without extension). [default: tidk-explore] -t, --threshold <threshold>    Positions of repeats are only reported if they occur sequentially in a greater number than the threshold. [default: 100]
 ```

+### Find

 `tidk find` will take an input clade, and match the known telomeric repeat for that clade (or repeats plural) and search the genome.
 Uses the <a href="http://telomerase.asu.edu/sequences_telomere.html">telomeric repeat database</a>.
-Prototype code done.
+As more telomeric repeats are found and added, perhaps there is a more elegant way to parse the command line input.

 ```
 tidk-find